lucas-nelson-uiuc/python-training/python_training/topics/iteration/README.md

 # Iteration

-Operating on a collection of elements.
+Operating on a collection of elements using loops and comprehension statements.
+Understand the different ways to iterate over data structures in Python.

 ### Topics

+- For Loops

+- While Loops

-- Iteration
+- Comprehension Statements

-- Data Structures
+- collections Module

 ### Resources